Spinal Arthritis – What’s the Real Reason behind it?

 The longer the stresses are place on the spine, the more wear and tear will occur.
 It’s very much a vicious cycle of further degeneration causing more problems with spinal movement and alignment.

 Stopping the cycle is the key.
-Improving the health of the spine by improving how the spine is aligned with Chiropractic BioPhysics and improving the function with chiropractic adjustments is important.
+Improving the health of the spine by improving how the spine is aligned with Chiropractic BioPhysics and improving the function with low back chiropractic adjustments is important.
 It’s like the shoe analogy – the sooner we correct our walk and level out the pressure on the shoe, the sooner we stop the wear and tear from progressing.

 1.Deed et al, Sagittal spinal curves and health www.idealspine.com